cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 * Separate the concerns of state commitment (**SC**), needed for consensus, and state storage (**SS**), needed for state machine and clients.
-* Reduce layers of abstractions necessary between the root multi-store and underlying stores.
+* Reduce layers of abstractions necessary between the RMS and underlying stores.
 * Provide atomic module store commitments by providing a batch database object to core IAVL APIs.
 * Reduce complexities in the `CacheKVStore` implementation while also improving